 2. Take a moment to receive the love of God.
 Open your heart to him and experience his kindness, tenderness, and forgiveness.

 3. Ask God to empower you to show compassion today.
 Choose to live with your eyes not only set on your needs, but also on the needs of others.

 "Finally, all of you, have unity of mind, sympathy, brotherly love, a tender heart, and a humble mind."
 1 Peter 3:8

 "Put on then, as God's chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive."
 Colossians 3:12-13

 The only way we can live compassionately is by abiding in the love of our heavenly Father.
 1 John 3:17 says, "But if anyone has the world's goods and sees his brother in need, yet closes his heart against him, how does God's love abide in him?"
 God's love transforms us.
 His heart empowers us to live differently.
 You can abide in the love of God today.
 You can live filled up with the knowledge of his grace and presence moment to moment and allow him to be your source.
 Don't live as if you serve a distant God.
 Live today in acknowledgement that he is closer to you than your breath—nearer to you than your own skin.
 The Holy Spirit dwells within you and longs to empower you with his love today.
 May you live compassionately today and see the lives of others impacted as you reflect the heart of your heavenly Father.

-Extended Reading: Psalm 139 or watch the Bible Project's video on Psalms.
+Extended Reading: Colossians 3 or watch The Bible Project's video on Colossians.